Sequencing Technologies

 Learn more about the sequencing technologies used by CeGaT

 The introduction of next-generation sequencing (NGS) fundamentally changed how we approach scientific and diagnostic issues.
-Next-generation sequencing’s potential to produce large amounts of sequence data for a relatively low price led to a series of groundbreaking discoveries and ushered the field of genomics into a new era.
-Third-generation sequencing further has revolutionized the detection of genetic mutations owing to the single-molecule real-time (SMRT) technology.
+Next-generation sequencing’s potential to produce large amounts of sequence data for a relatively low price led to a series of groundbreaking discoveries, ushering the field of genomics into a new era.
+With the development of further technologies, such as single-molecule real-time (SMRT) sequencing, part of third-generation sequencing (TGS), there is now no obstacle to elucidating large structural variants.

 CeGaT has specialized in the use of NGS since its foundation.
-We continuously invest in the newest technologies to aim for the most accurate and reliable results for our customers.
-Meanwhile we can offer our customers third-generation sequencing (TGS) on the PacBio sequencing platform.
-Our profound diagnostic knowledge and bioinformatic expertise complements the state-of-the-art lab platforms and sequencing technology.
-We offer the knowledge, the latest technology and award-winning service for your projects.
+We continually invest in the latest technologies to aim for the most accurate and reliable results for our customers.
+Our profound diagnostic knowledge and bioinformatic expertise complement the state-of-the-art lab platforms and sequencing technology.
+We offer a unique combination of know-how, the latest technology, and premium service for your projects.

-Our team has a substantial experience with human and other mammalian samples and a wide range of expertise in the processing of plant samples in addition to microbial samples.
+Our team has substantial experience with human and animal samples, as well as a wide range of expertise in processing plant, fungi, and microbial samples.

-Based on many years of using NGS technology, we have gained great expertise in high-throughput technology for processing thousands of samples.
+Based on many years of experience working with NGS technology, we have developed significant expertise in high-throughput processing for thousands of samples.
 Our laboratories are equipped with liquid-handling workstation platforms from Hamilton.
-These platforms can be individually programmed allowing specific adaptations of our protocols based on your requirements.
+These platforms can be individually programmed, allowing specific adaptations of our protocols based on your requirements.

-The multiplexing strategy we have established in our laboratory allows the sequencing of hundreds of samples in one sequencing run, or even in one lane, and therefore represents true high-throughput sequencing.
+The multiplexing strategy established in our laboratory enables the sequencing of hundreds of samples in a single sequencing run, or even in a single lane, and thus represents true high-throughput sequencing.

 We would be happy to demonstrate the feasibility of your high-throughput projects in a pilot study.